A lie can travel halfway around the world while the truth is putting on its shoes.

 The repetition of false claims or beliefs is how myth arises, and beliefs and myths are all that many people want or need.
 The problem is that when your actions are based on myth instead of truth you can end up just going around in circles.

-“Missing Redfish” thus offers plenty of lessons, some specific to the fishery, some more far ranging:
+For those who’d rather advance, “Missing Redfish” offers plenty of lessons, some specific to the fishery, some more far ranging:

-- The population of offshore “bull” redfish should be sampled or, better yet, monitored.
+- The population of offshore “bull” redfish should be sampled or, better yet, monitored on an ongoing basis.

 Before commercial fishermen began to fish the bulls in the 1980s, each state blindly fished its own slice of the overall population.
 Research prompted by the new offshore fishery provided the overview that found overfishing to be occurring within the states.

 Managers responded by initiating cutbacks before the population was seriously depleted.

 That fact alone seems ample reason to keep tabs on the offshore population.
 Yet, as we’ve seen in “Missing Redfish,” federal managers drag their feet and indeed may never conduct another stock assessment.
 Instead, they indirectly assess the offshore population’s health by tracking the total annual catch from state waters.

 In Louisiana alone, between 1981 and 2013, the number of fishing trips by saltwater recreational anglers doubled in number, from 5.4 million to more than 10.7 million, while the sportsmen’s catch of red drum quadrupled, from 6.8 million pounds to nearly 25 million pounds, not including the additional regulatory discards that died after release.
 (Since 1989, the state’s commercial fishermen were prohibited from landing any reds.)